Pierlam/OpenExcelSdk/README.md

 // or like this:  ExcelCell excelCell= proc.GetCellAt(excelSheet, 2,4);

-// get the type, the format and the value ExcelCellValueMulti excelCellValueMulti= proc.GetCellValue(excelSheet, excelCell);
+// get the type, the format and the value excelCellValue excelCellValue= proc.GetCellValue(excelSheet, excelCell);

-// check: excelCellValueMulti.CellType, contains the type of the cell value.
+// check: excelCellValue.CellType, contains the type of the cell value.
-// then get the value from cellValueMulti property: StringValue, IntegerValue, DoubleValue, DateOnlyValue and TimeOnly
+// then get the value from excelCellValue property: StringValue, IntegerValue, DoubleValue, DateOnlyValue and TimeOnly

-// the cell value can be empty/Blank, in some cases the type will be undefined if(excelCellValueMulti.IsEmpty) ...
+// the cell value can be empty/Blank, in some cases the type will be undefined if(excelCellValue.IsEmpty) ...

 ```